Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 Whole grains contain all their nutrients, but processed grains have almost no nutrients and are high in carbs.

-8. Eggs are the most healthy foods.
+8. Eggs are the healthiest foods.

 9. A gluten-free diet is only for celiac disease.